-- 94. The Orders are administrative law decisions made through the delegation of discretionary decision-making authority under the Public Health Act.
-The standard of review with respect to the Orders is reasonableness.12 - 95.
+- 109. The Orders are administrative law decisions made through the delegation of discretionary decision-making authority under the Public Health Act.
+The standard of review with respect to the Orders is reasonableness. - 110.
 The petitioners bear the burden of establishing that the Orders are unreasonable.
-They must establish a failure of rationality internal to the reasoning process, or that the Orders cannot be justified in light of a factual or legal constraint.13 - 96.
+They must establish a failure of rationality internal to the reasoning process, or that the Orders cannot be justified in light of a factual or legal constraint. - 111.
 Dr. Henry is entitled to curial deference, in particular in respect of the factual bases of the management of a pandemic by public health officials.
-These are matters of science and medicine that this Court is not well-suited to second guess.14 - 97.
-The Orders are internally rational, and consistent with the constraints imposed by the legal and factual context within which they were made. - 98.
+These are matters of science and medicine that this Court is not well-suited to second guess. - 112.
+The Orders are internally rational, and consistent with the constraints imposed by the legal and factual context within which they were made. - 113.
 There can be no doubt that protecting the capacity of the health-care system in a pandemic and protecting residents and patients from infection from healthcare workers are both rational public health goals.
-Dr. Henry has laid out in her Reasons why those goals are best promoted by vaccine mandates and why religious and conscientious objection processes are unworkable. - 99.
-The existence of differing opinions on scientific or medical matters including as to whether vaccine mandates are necessary and proportionate does not render the Orders unreasonable.15 - 100.
-Dr. Henry made the Orders in the face of scientific uncertainty and relied on specialized medical and scientific expertise.
-Dr. Henry was guided by the principles applicable to public health decision making, including the precautionary principle, and adhered to the principle that public health interventions be proportionate to the
+Dr. Henry has laid out in her Reasons why those goals are best promoted by vaccine mandates and why religious and conscientious objection processes are unworkable. - 114.
+The existence of differing opinions on scientific or medical matters including as to whether vaccine mandates are necessary and proportionate does not render the Orders unreasonable.

-14 Beaudoin at para.
+Beaudoin at para.
 124; Vavilov at paras.
 75, 125

-12 Beaudoin at paras.
+&lt;sup>12 Beaudoin at paras.
 119-125, 218

-13 Vavilov at paras.
+&lt;sup>13 Vavilov at paras.
 101-107.

-15 Doré at para.
+&lt;sup>15 Doré at para.
 56; Beaudoin at paras.
 124-125; Vavilov at para.
-83 threat faced and that measures should not exceed those necessary to address the actual risk.
+83